top of page

 A headshot of Megan smiling and wearing her PhD graduation robes

 My projects focus on how we as educators and researchers can design activities that engage learners as whole people.
 My research often integrates student engagement with embodied learning activities, which leverage bodily motion as a resource for building understanding together.
-I have also helped to design and implement a variety of educational technologies, including mixed-reality environments, network analysis tools, and artificial intelligence (AI) tools to support engagement.
+I have also helped to design and implement a variety of educational technologies, including mixed-reality environments, network analysis tools, and artificial intelligence (AI) chatbots to support engagement.

 I have explored how student engagement manifests and can be supported across science, history, and music learning contexts, as well as across a variety of age groups (elementary, middle school, and post-secondary learners).
 What unites all this work is a desire to understand how and why learners engage with some activities and not others, so that we can design more effective and engaging learning environments that can reignite those 'lost sparks' for disengaged learners (and prevent them from being lost in the first place).